fusion-jena/GerPS-onto/ontology-population/README.md

 ## Running the Code
 1. Download the project
-2. Import the maven project in ecplise
+2. Install Maven
+3. Run `mvn package` in FIM.parser-Folder
-3. Run `main.java`
+3. Run `Main.java`
-4. The populated ontology will be generated in: `./ontology/gerPS-Onto-populated.owl`
+4. The populated ontology will be generated in: `ontology/gerPS-Onto-populated.owl`

 ## Configuration
 - The configuration is in `FIM.parser/src/main/resources/config.toml`.